 And that is where Genes Reunited comes in with their vast collection of historical records.

-They make it really easy for you via their simple to use search form.
+They make it easy for you via their simple-to-use search form.
 You just enter what you know and away you go on your family history journey.

 What do you think?

 If you decide to subscribe to this genealogy site then please come back and let me know what you think of it.
 I would love to hear how it is working for you.